scalyhat/scalyhat/README.md

 ## Why

-This profile is for Github-hosted projects and work.
+This profile is for Github-hosted projects and for work.
 I do not keep personal projects here.
 Instead, see [Codeberg :3](https://codeberg.org/scalyhat)